TheFishNextDoor/Tasks/README.md

 - **Description:** Triggered when a player's item is mended.
 - **Associated Data:**
     - Player: The player whose item is mended
-    - Location: The location of mending
+    - Location: The location of the player
+    - Entity: The player whose item is mended
     - Item: The mended item
     - Amount: The amount mended